-Each year, Wilson invites a limited number of applicants to train for one full year as Wilson Reading System® (WRS) trainer interns.
+Each year, Wilson invites a limited number of applicants to train for one full year as Wilson Reading System® (WRS) Trainer Interns.
 To be eligible, individuals must have completed WRS Level I Certification and WRS Level II Certification, along with other prerequisites described below.
-Individuals who successfully complete the internship become WRS Trainers, who are then able to conduct and supervise WRS programs as part of their job responsibilities.
+Individuals who successfully complete the internship become Wilson® Credentialed Trainers, who are then able to conduct and supervise WRS programs as part of their job responsibilities.

 Learn more about:

 The school district must commit to having a COMPASS Plan in place for the internship year.
 To support the internship, the district must also assign 6 to 10 participants to the WRS Level I Certification program for the upcoming school year.